atsjj/ember-thomas-pastinsky/README.md

 having conversations of just about anything with him.

-Thomas' last completed work was on the "Primeape" project, which he code- named.
+Thomas' last completed work was on the "Primeape" project, which he code-named.
 That is the Ember application that will accompany this addon.
 It is also the application that we wish to recognize as the one he shipped.